Skip to main content

 4. No Mobile Optimization

 Google uses mobile-first indexing, meaning it looks at the mobile version of your site first to determine rankings.
 If your site isn't responsive (meaning it adjusts to different screen sizes), you're losing both rankings and visitors.
-The majority of your traffic is almost certainly coming from phones.
-Common mobile issues: text too small to read without zooming, buttons too close together to tap accurately, and content that requires horizontal scrolling.
+Mobile devices account for roughly 63% of global web traffic.
+Source: StatCounter Global Stats, mobile vs. desktop market share, 2025.
+Common mobile issues that hurt rankings and conversions:

 5. Broken Contact Forms